 - All beer and wine bottles go back to suppliers for recycling and all crates get re-used.

-- We only use recycled kitchen roll and are looking into biodegradable sanitary bags with a view to proceeding in winter 2018/19.
+- We only use recycled kitchen roll and are using biodegradable sanitary bags

 - We don’t launder towels daily unless requested.